Undergraduate Student Regulations

 Diplomas are mailed to students approximately six weeks after degree posting.
 Diplomas will not be issued to students who have not met their financial obligations to the University, including payment of outstanding fines.

 Commencement ceremonies are held twice a year in St. Ignatius Church, located at 650 Parker Avenue in San Francisco.
 Ceremonies are approximately one hour long and guest tickets are required for admission to all Commencement ceremonies.

 Candidates will be invited to participate in only one commencement ceremony, regardless of when academic degree requirements are completed.
+Candidates who complete double majors participate in their primary major's ceremony.
 Candidates who complete their degree requirements in the Fall or Intersession semesters will be invited to the December Commencement Exercises.
 Candidates who complete their degree requirements in Spring or Summer semesters will be invited to the May Commencement Exercises.
 Students who must take courses in the Fall semester to complete their degree requirements will not be allowed to participate in the preceding May ceremonies.
 Likewise, students who must take courses in the Spring semester to complete their degree requirements will not be allowed to participate in the preceding December ceremonies.